 Sensory information (what we see, hear and feel) is the input in this classical paradigm by Welford and Whiting.
 After this information has passed through a few linear mental processes, the output is muscular movement (kicking the ball, blocking the punch, operating the controls of the racing car).

-In an article for the journal Vision Development and Rehabilitation (Vol 4, Issue 2, June 2018) Dr Daniel Laber outlined a paradigm of visual information processing that takes into account modern theories of neurological processing.
+In an article for the journal Vision Development and Rehabilitation (Vol 4, Issue 2, June 2018) Dr Daniel Laby outlined a paradigm of visual information processing that takes into account modern theories of neurological processing.
 This “three-dimensional” model incorporates feedback systems modelled on AI neural networks, but the system still hinges on visual acuity.
-Dr Laber notes:
+Dr Laby notes: